wballard/starphleet/index.md

 ### Disabling Development Mode

-There may be instances where you want to force starphleet to behave like a production environment locally on your machine.
+There may be instances where you want to force Starphleet to behave like a production environment locally on your machine.
 In those instances you can simply touch a file to disable Development Mode:

 ```bash
 $ touch /var/starphleet/live